 (c) by the time when any security held by a party under the contract is due to be returned under the contract, the security has not been returned.

+(2) Despite subsection (1), a payment dispute does not arise under subsection (1)(aa) or (a) to the extent to which the payment claim includes matters that were the subject of an application for adjudication that has been dismissed or determined under section 31(2).

+(3) If a payment dispute arises under both subsection (1)(aa) and (a) in relation to a payment claim then, for the purposes of this Act, the dispute arises on the earlier of the 2 occurrences.

+[Section 6 amended by No. 55 of 2016 s.
+6.]

 7. Construction contracts to which this Act applies

 (1) This Act applies to a construction contract entered into after this Act comes into operation.